snithissh/blog-jekyll/_posts/2024-09-06-sqli-portswigger-lab-1.md

+---
+layout: post
-# SQL injection attack, querying the database type and version on MySQL and Microsoft
+title:  "SQL injection attack, querying the database type and version on MySQL and Microsoft"
+date:   2024-09-06 21:39:54 +0530
+---

 ## Objective